Exposure to Altitude

 Precautions Before Ascending the Summit

 - Prior to ascending the summit, acclimatize by spending at least 1/2 hour at the Visitor Information Station located at the 9,200 feet (2,804 m) elevation.
 This may lessen the intensity or onset of altitude sickness.
-If symptoms occur at this elevation, do not travel beyond the Visitor Information Station.
+If symptoms occur at this elevation, do not travel above the Visitor Information Station.